winxene/tr-iot/README.md

 # Drinkify Dispenser
+For the mobile-app part, please visit this link: https://github.com/winxene/tr-mobile-app

 - This repo is for learning purpose only
 - Board : WT32-SC01 from Wireless Tag (Seeed Studio also carries the same)